ajwdewit/pcse_notebooks/readme.rst

 Using these notebooks generally require a python environment that includes the following packages:

 - PCSE and its dependencies
-- pandas, matplotlib
+- matplotlib
-- for notebook 09 the NLOPT optimization library.
+- The NLOPT optimization library (notebooks 09, 11)
-- for notebook 10 the SAlib library.
+- The SAlib library (notebook 10)